leila68/Axb/doc/Readme.md

 col_ptr:[0,2,4,6,7]<br>
 row_idx:[0,1,1,2,2,3,3]<br>

-For the matrix in Figure 1, the non-zero element 5 in column 1 and row 1 is stored in *val[col_ptr[1]+0]* and its row index is stored in *row_idx[col_ptr[1]]+0]* where zero is the offset of the element from the first column.<br>
+The CSC storage of the sparse matrix in Figure 1 is shown above.
+As shown, the non-zero element 5 in column 1 and row 1 is stored in *val[col_ptr[1]+0]* and its row index is stored in *row_idx[col_ptr[1]]+0]* where zero is the offset of the element from the first column.<br>

-**Diagonal Formats:** Since in a banded matrix, non-zero elements are limited to diagonal bands, we only need to store elements based on their diagonals.
+**1-3- Diagonal Formats:** Since in a banded matrix, non-zero elements are limited to diagonal bands, we only need to store elements based on their diagonals.
 For this storage format, two implementations are presented.
-First one stores non-zero elements diagonal by diagonal, and second one stores them row by row.<br>
+The first one stores non-zero elements diagonal by diagonal, and the second one stores them row by row.<br>

-**Diagonal 1:** First format stores diagonals in a two dimensional array that each row contains one diagonal.
-So, the row numbers of this matrix is equal to number of non-zero diagonals of banded matrix.
-Figure 2 shows a banded matrix. *dd* is the array that stores diagonals. we store non-zero elements (diagonals) in *dd*.
-Size of *Offset* shows the number of diagonals. *offset[i]=0* is main diagonal. *offsset[i]<0* is up-diagonal, and *offset[i]>0* is sub-diagonal.<br>
+**Diagonal 1:** The first diagonal format stores diagonals in a two dimensional array that each row contains one diagonal.
+So, the row numbers of this matrix is equal to number of non-zero diagonals of the banded matrix.
+Figure 1 can be considered as a banded matrix and its corresponding diagonal format is shown below. *dd* is the array that stores diagonals. we store non-zero elements (diagonals) in *dd*.
+Size of *Offset* shows the number of diagonals. *offset[i]=0* is the main diagonal.
+*offsset[i]<0* is up-diagonal, and *offset[i]>0* is sub-diagonal.<br>
 dd:
 <br>
 ![sparse matrix](https://github.com/leila68/Axb/blob/master/doc/dd.png "mtx")